timfpark/rust-webassembly-k3s-krustlet-seed/README.md

 Let's go!

 1. Launch a codespace on this repo by pressing the Code button above and then "New codespace."
+Alternatively, clone this repo, and open the top level directory with VSCode.
+VSCode should sense the presence of the DevContainer as part of this project and offer to let you "Reopen in Container."
+Select this option and then you can follow the rest of these steps unchanged.

 1. This starts a codespace that contains all of the required dependencies you need to develop your first WebAssembly application and deploy it on the preprovisioned K3s cluster running locally with a Krustlet node.